 Why join GADM?

-- Helps organizations meet the IATA operational Safety Audit (IOSA) and IATA Standard Safety Assessment (ISSA) FDA requirements (Flight Data Connect).
+• Helping organizations meet the IATA operational Safety Audit (IOSA) and IATA Standard Safety Assessment (ISSA) requirements).

-- Grants easy access to shared safety and security data which highlights critical trends on a regional/global scale, as well as anticipates operational challenges at specific airports (IDX).
+• Granting easy access to shared safety and operational data which highlights critical trends on a regional/global scale, as well as anticipated operational challenges at specific airports (IDX).

 > See who is already participating in GADM programs